 If you are filing a Response to an Application, an Application in a Case, or a Response to an Application in a Case, or a further Affidavit you will already be in contact with the other party or their lawyer.
-In this situation, you must serve your documents to their address for service, which will be nominated on their Application or Response (Federal Circuit Rule 6.11).
+In this situation, you must serve your documents to their address for service, which will be nominated on their Application or Response (Family Law Rule 2.40).
 You can do this by hand, by mail, by fax or by email (if accepted).
 Be aware that not all lawyers accept service of documents by email and that you need to check what they have written as their address for service or call the firm and confirm whether they accept service this way.

 If the applicant does not have an address for service, you can serve them at their last known address or place of business.

 If you are self-representing and your contact details change, or if you change lawyers, you are required to file a Notice of Address for Service.
 This document does not need to be served by hand and can be posted or otherwise sent to the other party’s address for service.